 - Do not use a natural fiber deck brush on capped composite decking material, as these can dull the surface.

 - For general cleaning, use a dilution of mild liquid soap and water.
-Dawn Ultra has shown best results.
-For more difficult to remove dirt, mud, clay, or surface contamination, use an all-purpose cleaner such as those mentioned above.
+For more difficult to remove dirt, mud, clay, or surface contamination, use all-purpose TimberTech DeckCleaner.